Top facebook2xnew Top twitter2xnew Top instagram2xnew Top phone2xnew +44 (0)23 9258 0403 Top email2xnew Email us Top search2xnew Login

 OTHER COMMITTEE MEMBERS

 Dan joined the Club as a berth-holder in 2024 before joining the Committee later that year.
-He is passionate about, and champions opportunities for, Service Personnel from across the armed forces, and their families, to get afloat, as well as being a keen racer and advocate for RNSA.
+He is passionate about, and champions opportunities for Service Personnel from across the armed forces and their families, to get afloat, as well as being a keen racer and advocate for RNSA.
 Dan joins the committee following previous volunteer roles as Head of Adventurous Training for the Sea Cadets, and as a director for a youth activity provider, where his background is in Business Continuity and Organisational Resilience.
 Dan started sailing in Central London aged 12, campaigning Laser Radials at County and National youth regattas.
 He joined the Royal Navy at 16 and following 18 years below decks, commissioned from the ranks in 2017.
-He is currently the Operations Officer at Royal Navy Recruitment.
+He is currently the Assistant Head - Operations for the Royal Navy Police.
 Dan and his partner Lucy own Rapscallion, a Feeling 850 based at HSSC, and can often be found afloat with their young children.

 E: dan.murphy@hornetservicessailing.org.uk